google/bigwheels/projects/oit_demo/README.md

 Transparency is typically achieved by alpha blending fragments from back to front from the camera's perspective.
 Technically, this means sorting the geometry on the CPU before sending it to the GPU for rendering.
-However, in addition to having a non-negligeable CPU cost, that solution cannot produce accurate results in several situations, e.g. intersecting geometry or meshes with concave hulls.
+However, in addition to having a non-negligible CPU cost, that solution cannot produce accurate results in several situations, e.g. intersecting geometry or meshes with concave hulls.

 OIT is a family of GPU techniques that removes the need of sorting geometry before rendering.
 Some algorithms produce accurate transparency rendering results, while others aim for fast approximations.